 Have you taken steps to manage Federal Estate Tax?

-If you and your spouse have more than $11.2 million in assets in 2018, you may want to consider taking steps to manage federal estate taxes, which will be due at the second spouse’s death.
+If you and your spouse own more than $11.2 million in assets in 2018, consider taking steps to manage federal estate taxes due at the second spouse’s death.

-Fast Fact: Although estate taxes could claim a sizable portion of your legacy, they make up less than one percent of total federal revenue.
+Although estate taxes could claim a sizable portion of your legacy, they make up less than 1% of total federal revenue.

-Source: Center on Budget and Policy Priorities, 2018
+Source: Center on Budget & Policy Priorities, 2018

 Have you taken steps to protect your business?